 Why did the defense have to file motions to have access to the DNA that the State withheld?
 The DNA under Maggie Murdaugh's nails did not match Alex Murdaugh's DNA and she had had her nails done only hours before the murders.
 Maggie had driven straight home from the salon that evening.
 This extraordinary fact was treated as nothing to see here, just "transfer DNA" - move on.
 Much more to come on the DNA story.
 Many more facts that were under-reported or not paid any attention to, were, as a result of the breathtaking attitude of the prosecution, ignored.
 Again, move on nothing to see here.

 A thought: Politics and the Media Game Did this trial succumb to partisan politics that we are now witnessing all too often at play in this country?
 Murdaugh and his family were reasonably powerful Democrats, and his attorneys are Democrats as well.
-In fact, one attorney is a senator in the South Carolina State House and a past two-time chair of the South Carolina Democratic Party, but he was defeated in the primary, in June 2024 after decades of service.
+In fact, one attorney was a senator in the South Carolina State House and a past two-time chair of the South Carolina Democratic Party, but he was defeated in the primary, in June 2024 after decades of service.
 It is said that Richard (Dick) Harpootlian can be arrogant and occasionally offend a jury – is that why he asked the jury to not hold his demeanor against his client, Alex Murdaugh?

 On the other hand, Alan Wilson, an elected Republican Attorney General, who attended the trial most days and even took over questioning from the lead prosecutor of a key witness in the televised trial, is the son of the powerful United States Congressman, Joe Wilson (R SC).
 Some say Attorney General Wilson has ambitions for a higher office and the siren call of a televised trial was more than he could resist.